penelopeysm/penelopeysm.github.io/src/content/posts/2025-01-23-multiple-dispatch/index.md

 Sometimes, the parent and child functions are called `foo` and `_foo`, which is also quite unhelpful.

 In Python, when you see `super()`, that immediately tells you that it's trying to call a parent method, so the _intent_ of the code is clear.
+Conversely, in Julia, the language doesn't give the programmer the tools to write code that is self-explanatory, and you have to instead rely on the names being chosen and/or documented well.

 ## Haskell